DenysBarkan/checkers-and-card/README.md

 The API testing project includes a few API calls and checks of the responses.

 ## Running the Projects Locally
-To run these projects locally, you should have NodeJS (v18 and higher) and TypeScript installed.
+To run these projects locally, you should have NodeJS (v18 and higher) installed.

 Install the dependencies of the repository by executing the command `npm install` from the root of the repository.